Carlos Correa Preview, Player Props: Twins vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have the sixth-ranked team ERA across all MLB pitching staffs (3.90).
+- The Guardians' 3.88 team ERA ranks fifth among all league pitching staffs.

-- Guardians pitchers combine to allow the fourth-fewest home runs in baseball (140 total, 1.1 per game).
+- The Guardians allow the fifth-fewest home runs in baseball (142 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.